STAT545-UBC-hw-2018-19/hw03-YuHsiangLo/homework_03_Use_dplyr_ggplot2_to_manipulate_and_explore_data.md

 <img src="homework_03_Use_dplyr_ggplot2_to_manipulate_and_explore_data_files/figure-markdown_github/unnamed-chunk-9-1.png" style="display: block; margin: auto;" />

-It is not hard to see that the all-time winners over the years are Japan, Hong Kong, and Israel.
-But well I don't really want to live that long...
+It is not hard to see that the all-time winners over the years are Japan, Hong Kong, Israel, and Singapore.